MikeColetta/Tech-Blog/README.md

 ## Description

 I created a tech blog using the MVC model of design.
 MySQL stores the models on the database, while I used bootstrap and handlebars to design the front-end.
-Users can post, comment, and delete their posts once they've logged in.
+Users can post, comment, and delete their posts if they are logged in.

 ## Table of Contents
 1. [Installation](#installation)